 Publishing a book doesn’t make you a writer – Writing does.
 If in the past, you’ve harmed your writing efforts by putting yourself down and saying that you’re not a writer, then this is a habit that you need to break.
 A builder doesn’t claim not to be one just because they haven’t built a house yet.
 After all, they still have the training to be a builder and have completed other building jobs previously.
 Start identifying as a writer now and you will begin to feel like one and work harder.

 Writing a book is fun, but it can also be a challenge.
 There will be times when you feel like giving up, but it’s during these moments that you need to work harder than ever.
-If you are a writer, then go ahead and write.
+If you are a writer, then go ahead and write but writer beware of certain publishing scams and always, always do your research before signing up to anything.
+There are plenty of good agents and publishers out there who will want to do the best by you.
 Don’t let anything or anyone stop you from pursuing your passion.

 *This is a collaborative post.
 For further information please refer to my disclosure page.